cflurin/homebridge-punt/README.md

 ### Supported Services

-The latest version (work in progress) supports following services (accessories):
+The latest version (work in progress) supports following services (accessories) for the Fhem-Platform:

 * Outlet
 * Switch